Shubham-Rathore08/IBM_Watson_repos/README.md

 # IBM_Watson_repos
-Here in this repository, all notebbok are pushed from "IBM watson studio"
+Here in this repository, all notebooks are pushed from "IBM watson studio"